This post may contain affiliate links. Read my disclosure policy.

 Honey Balsamic Marinated Flat Iron Steak

-- Combine balsamic vinegar, olive oil, honey, Dijon, garlic powder, salt, and pepper in a bowl or plastic bag.
+- Combine balsamic vinegar, honey, olive oil, Dijon mustard, salt, pepper, and garlic powder in a bowl or plastic bag.
+Stir together.

 - Add the flat iron steak to the bag and seal or place the steak in a shallow glass baking dish and pour the marinade over the steak and turn to coat.

-- Marinate in refrigerator for 30 minutes.
+- Marinate in refrigerator for at least 30 minutes or up to overnight.
 Remove steaks and discard the marinade.